On My Way (Glee): Plot

 With the Regionals Competition imminent, Dalton Academy Warblers captain Sebastian Smythe (Grant Gustin) threatens to post a sexually explicit photoshopped picture of Finn Hudson (Cory Monteith) on the Internet unless New Directions co-captain Rachel Berry (Lea Michele) withdraws from the competition.
+Finn gets angry and attempts to assault Sebastian which angers Mr Schue.
 Rachel, who believes that her performance is crucial to her admission to NYADA, refuses to do so, which angers Finn.

 Dave Karofsky (Max Adler) is outed at his school and subsequently bullied by his teammates in the locker room.
 He is also mercilessly attacked online.
 Karofsky, devastated, attempts suicide by hanging, but is saved in time by his father.
 The news causes shock at his old school, McKinley High: Members of the staff believe they could have done more to help him when he had been a student there, while Kurt blames himself for ignoring Karofsky's repeated phone calls that week.
 It also shocks Sebastian, who had cruelly rebuffed Karofsky at a gay bar, and he destroys the photos of Finn, thus abandoning his attempt at blackmail.
 New Directions coach Will Schuester (Matthew Morrison) has all of the members reveal something they are looking forward to in the future, to remind them that no matter how low they think their lives have sunk, they should not forget what is ahead of them.
 Rachel and Finn apologize to each other, and decide to get married the day after Regionals.

 Regionals opens with the Warblers performing two songs, "Stand" and "Glad You Came", and the second group, the Golden Goblets, are strong performers as well.
 In the choir room, before New Directions goes on, Finn announces that he and Rachel are getting married afterward, and tells the group to live each day as if it is their last.
 New Directions opens their set with a mash-up of "Fly" and "I Believe I Can Fly", which is followed by a Troubletones performance of "What Doesn't Kill You (Stronger)".
 Rachel ends the set by performing "Here's to Us", and New Directions wins the competition, with the Warblers finishing second.

 Quinn Fabray (Dianna Agron) asks cheerleading coach Sue Sylvester (Jane Lynch) to allow her to rejoin the Cheerios, but Sue refuses, although she confides in Quinn that she is pregnant.
 However, following Regionals, she changes her mind, and gives Quinn a cheerleading uniform.
 Quinn also changes her mind about Finn and Rachel's marriage and tells Rachel that she now supports it, and hopes it isn't too late to be a bridesmaid.

 Hiram Berry (Jeff Goldblum) and Burt Hummel (Mike O'Malley) attempt to devise a last-minute scheme to derail the wedding.
 Rachel is reluctant to start without Quinn, who has driven home to pick up her bridesmaid's dress, and texts Quinn to find out where she is.
 Quinn is responding to Rachel's text when a truck crashes into the driver's side of her car.